Vietnam.vn - Nền tảng quảng bá Việt Nam

 Although wild and not yet exploited for tourism , Nam Kar volcano always attracts the exploration of domestic and foreign tourists.

 Not only having geological value, Nam Kar volcano is also associated with the cultural life of indigenous ethnic communities such as M'nong, Ede...
-M'nong people in the area still tell each other about the formation of Nam Kar volcano.
+M'nong people in the area still pass on to each other the story of the formation of Nam Kar volcano.
 Legend has it that in the past, on the top of the mountain there was a vast lake with lots of fish and green grass.
 Knowing this, a young man came to catch fish to grill and eat without knowing that these were fish raised by gods.
-Therefore, when he finished eating the grilled fish, the young man felt itchy all over his body and his face gradually became deformed, with very large ears and a very long nose, a big belly, and a muscular body like an elephant.
+Therefore, after eating the grilled fish, the young man felt itchy all over his body and his face gradually deformed, with very large ears and a very long nose, a big belly, and a muscular body like an elephant.
 Because he was a human transformed into an elephant, he ate very well, and the villagers did not have enough rice to feed him.
 The village elders and shamans immediately cooked sticky rice, corn, beans, and cassava and spread them on bamboo leaves to lure the elephant to eat.
 Wherever the elephant ate, the shaman recited a spell to remind the elephant that this was its food.

-Today, there is still water and a lot of fish living on the crater of this volcano and the local people still keep the name of this mountain as Nam Kar (meaning fish mountain).
+Today, the crater of this volcano still has water and a lot of fish living and the local people still keep the name of this mountain as Nam Kar (meaning fish mountain).
 The legend of Nam Kar volcano is also the story of the elephant that the M'nong people often tell in epics to remind and educate their children not to arbitrarily encroach on natural resources.
 With its pristine beauty, unique geological value and depth of indigenous culture, Nam Kar volcano is not only a treasure of nature but also a typical destination in the journey to explore Dak Nong UNESCO Global Geopark - where the ancient fire flows still silently tell stories in the Central Highlands today.

 Source: https://baolamdong.vn/ve-dep-nui-lua-nam-kar-386603.html